This is a developing story, check back for updates.

 “Conscious, as we were, of what has happened across the country when the police have been called in to address an encampment, the early morning was chosen to minimize the likelihood of injury or spread of disruption,” Beckman wrote.
 “The encampment had become increasingly untenable for the NYU community and the neighborhood we inhabit.
 This was not about the content of the protesters’ speech, but rather, about the nature of this protest, including the threat it posed to our community.”

-In a post on the social media platform X at 6:17 a.m., NYPD deputy commissioner Kaz Daughtry said NYU authorized police to clear the encampment.
+In a post on the social media platform X at 6:17 a.m., NYPD deputy commissioner for operations Kaz Daughtry said NYU authorized police to clear the encampment.
 Daughtry’s post included a letter from NYU to the NYPD, where the university asked police to “take action on Friday, May 3 at or about 6 a.m. to remove the trespassers and the materials creating the encampment.”

-The university also listed several activities by protesters it said were prohibited under the Restrictive Declaration — an agreement between NYU and the city that determines rules for land use — including sleeping and loitering, setting up obstruction and “using sleeping bags, tarps or other coverings on the property.”
+The university also listed several activities by protesters it said were prohibited under the Restrictive Declaration — an agreement between NYU and the city that determines rules for land use — including sleeping and loitering, setting up obstructions and “using sleeping bags, tarps or other coverings on the property.”

 NYU PSC also said the sweep took place the morning before NYU Hillel’s annual Shabbat dinner event, which this year was set to take place at the Paulson Center.
 The event is advertised as “NYU’s largest student-run event, and one of the largest Jewish student gatherings,” and is expected to host Shabbat dinner for 2,000 “NYU students, staff, alumni, parents, and friends” this evening.